- This content describes baby bed bugs as small, easily seen in contrast to dark fabric, and extremely small. They can be overlooked by the naked eye.

 Of course, seeing these babies is the easiest way to know you have them in your home.
 But, as mentioned above, it’s not always easy to spot these creatures.
 Fortunately, there are some telltale signs of baby and adult bed bugs in a home.

-Bed bug bites are definitely signs of an infestation.
+Bed bug bites are signs of an infestation.
 A baby bed bug bite causes the appearance of redness and sometimes a rash on the skin.
 The bite area can become very itchy and irritated.
 However, these bugs are not poisonous.

-Another one of the most obvious signs of bed bug babies is a discarded skin, also called an exoskeleton.
+Another one of the most obvious signs of bed bug babies is discarded skin, also called an exoskeleton.
 As baby bed bugs grow, they molt their old skin and take on a new one.
 These discarded skins or exoskeletons have a paper-like appearance and are very tiny.
 They may be found on blankets, sheets, couch cushions, rugs, etc.

 Black spots on a sheet or seat cushion are another sign of baby bed bugs.
 These black spots are the waste left behind by these pests.